Card Weaving with Plain Weave

 Before you can begin to weave, you must 1st push the cards through the gap so that they rest behind the heddle.
 Wind your shuttle, on one side only, with a weft that matches the plain warp.

-Rotate your cards according to your pattern and separate the threads so that there is a clean shed.
-Raise the heddle to the up position while still keeping the upper shed of the band in hand.
-Pass the shuttle through.
-Do not bring the heddle forward.
-Instead use the edge of the stick shuttle to press the yarn in place.
+Rotate your cards according to the pattern and separate the threads to create a clean shed.
+Raise the heddle to the up position while keeping the upper shed of the band in hand.
+Pass the shuttle through, but do not bring the heddle forward.
+Instead, use the edge of the stick shuttle to press the yarn into place.

-Rotate your cards and again separate the yarn to open the shed.
-Put the heddle in the down position while holding the lower part of the band shed.
-Pass the shuttle and press the yarn in place.
-Give a gentle tug on the previous weft thread to remove any excess.
-Press the shuttle against the weft again.
+Rotate your cards and separate the yarn again to open the shed.
+Place the heddle in the down position while holding the lower part of the band shed.
+Pass the shuttle through and press the yarn into place.
+Give a gentle tug on the previous weft thread to remove any excess, then press the shuttle against the weft once more.

 Rotate your cards, place the heddle in the up position and follow the same steps as you pass the shuttle again.
 Give a small tug on the weft yarn.